sewenew/redis-plus-plus/README.md

 *redis-plus-plus* also supports coroutine interface, however, coroutine support for Subscriber and Transaction is still on the way.

+**NOTE**: Coroutine support is still experimental, and the interface might be changed in the future.

 #### Installation

 The coroutine interface depends on async interface, which depends on third-party event library.
 So you need to install *libuv* first, and *hiredis* v1.0.0 or later.
 Check [async interface](#async-interface) for detail.